 "Wait!
 I have an idea," the dress said.
-“We can have the prom right here, and I’ll be your date."
-It held out its hand.
-"Come on, let's dance."
+“We can have the prom right here.
+I’ll be your date and we can dance together.”

 "And look behind you," the dress said.
 "They're announcing us prom queen and queen."

-Eryk turned and a spotlight shone on him.
+Eric turned and a spotlight shone on him.
 He felt perfect, his body a network of vectors describing the flow of femininity to his brain.
-He wished the world were an early-aughts first-person shooter, every surface a mirror he could see himself in.
-The light grew brighter, and he realized it was coming from inside his head, which hurt suddenly.
-Then he noticed he was lying on the pavement.
+He wished the world were one of those tacky early-aughts video games, every surface a mirror he could see himself in.
+He squinted as the light grew brighter, blindingly bright, so bright it seemed to be coming from inside his head.
+Then he realized that it was, and also that his head hurt suddenly.

-“I’m leaving.
-I’ll make money breaking into cars or doing discount abortions.
+“I’m leaving,” it said.
+“I’ll make money breaking into cars or doing discount abortions.
 Oh and by the way, I don't make your butt look big.
 Genetics make your butt look big."

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.